joelegner/voided_shaft/docs/report.md

 First, we will check shear:
 $$\phi V_n = {{phiVn|s}} > {{Vu|s}}\text{ kips - OK}$$

-No shear reinforcement is required.

 To check combined axial load and flexure in accordance with ACI 318 Section 10.4.2.1, we ($M_u$, $P_u$) on the voided shaft's interaction diagram: ({{Mu|s}}, {{Pu|s}}).
 The resulting diagram is given as Figure @fig:9.

 ![Real-World Load Combination on FDOT Demonstration Shaft Interaction Diagram](./images/real-world-demo-shaft-interaction.png){#fig:9 width=5in}

 The load combination falls within the interaction envelope of the voided shaft foundation.
 This means the voided shaft concept is feasible and can safely support a real-world transmission line structure, further validating the concept.

-# Structural Capacity Testing (TODO)

 # Cost Comparison (TODO)